Sustainable Art Prize

-Ca’ Foscari University of Venice in collaboration with ArtVerona has launched the third edition of the Sustainable Art Prize for artists and collectives of artists reflecting issues of social, economics and environmental sustainability through art to tackle major global challenges in line with the 17 goals of the 2030 Agenda for Sustainable Development promoted by the UN.
+Ca’ Foscari University of Venice in collaboration with ArtVerona has launched the the fifth edition of the Sustainable Art Prize for artists and collectives of artists reflecting issues of social, economics and environmental sustainability through art to tackle major global challenges in line with the 17 goals of the 2030 Agenda for Sustainable Development promoted by the UN.
 Artists can find the registration form on the Italian webpage.

 The prize entails the construction of an installation, an exhibition or a performance which relates to sustainability, to be hosted at Ca’ Foscari University of Venice in Autumn 2023.

-The construction of the project will involve students at Ca’ Foscari, while the artists will work in a new environment collaborating with the university community in Venice - a unique opportunity of dialogue between art and research.
+The construction of the project will involve students from these four universities, while the artists will work in a new environment collaborating with the university communities - a unique opportunity of dialogue between art and research.

 The prize falls within the projects of Art&Sustainability of Ca’ Foscari and shows the commitment of Ca’ Foscari towards sustainable development issues by presenting them in a new innovative way, including emotional investment that characterizes art.